 FAE (Fate Accelerated Edition) – 1 live session.
 We created a setting that is a steampunk variant of Austro-Hungary (how much can you play in steampunk Britain?!) and a crazy story based on the theme of time travel.

 Mörk Borg – 1 voice session, “Rotblack Sludge” adventure.
 This system turned out to be the biggest hit of last year, largely due to its unusual design.
-I was extremely lucky and my hero survived the whole adventure, unlike his teammate, whose first character died after literally five minutes of play.
+I was extremely lucky and my hero (as well as his small but vicious dog) survived the whole adventure, unlike his teammate, whose first character died after literally five minutes of play.

 Mutants of Ixx (postapo hack of Into the Odd, which I played some years ago) – 1 voice session.